 The Traditions Program is a way of breathing new life into traditions that are in danger of extinction, while also revitalizing local communities and contributing to inter-generational learning.

-Applications for the 2018-2020 edition are open from September 3 to 28.
-During this period, applicants should go to the A Nossa Energia website and fill in the application form with all the details of the project they would like to implement: the tradition they want to focus on; the activities they intend to carry out; the funding they require; the goals of the project; and how to measure the fulfillment of those goals.
+Applications for the 2019-2020 edition are open from September 3 to 28.
+During this period, applicants should go to the Traditions Program website and fill in the application form with all the details of the project they would like to implement: the tradition they want to focus on; the activities they intend to carry out; the funding they require; the goals of the project; and how to measure the fulfillment of those goals.

 The more detailed the application, the better its chances of moving through the various evaluation stages, from the verification of eligibility criteria to the qualitative assessment stage.
 Carried out by an external entity, the qualitative assessment stage consists of analyzing and rating several criteria in order to come up with a short list of the most promising projects.